 Full Tank of Gas

 Ok, so it's not technically something you pack.
-But you will be sooooo much happier when you sit down in the driver seat and see the gas gauge go all the way to F!
+But you will be sooooo much happier when you sit down in the driver seat and see the gas gauge go all the way to “F”!
 Remembering that you have 32 miles until empty at 5:50am when there's dense fog and you're already running late is not a great way to start your morning.

 Similar to the disappointment you feel when you get into a car with no gas, is the feeling you get when you a) realized you didn't charge your phone the night before, or b) were on your phone too much during the day and may or may not have the battery to keep your GPS on long enough to get home.
 A car charger eliminates these worries.
 If you've thought it would be nice but never quite got around to it, just commit now and thank me later.
+OR if you’re on a your phone so much you don’t have time to wait for the car?
+Get a battery that helps protect your phone at the same time!

 A Big Backpack